Conformal integrals in all dimensions as GKZ hypergeometric functions and Clifford groups: The conformal integral

 it can be checked that the number of independent differential equations is $N_0=N(N-3)/2$, as required for $N_0$ cross ratios.

 The system of equations is amenable to a toric description \cite{PR2}.
-Collecting the indices of $x_{ij}$ as they appear in the cross ratios, $\xi^A$, in a matrix $\mA$, and choosing a basis of its kernel, yields the toric ideal generated by
+The indices of $x_i$'s as they appear in the M\"obius transformation of $|x_{ij}|$ in \eq{qij} are collected in an $N\times \binom{N}{2}$ matrix $\mA$, which takes the form

+Let us point out that the formulation of the conformal group in terms of the Vahlen group is cricial in writing the conformal transformations as M\"obius transformations.
+It makes the toric matrix conspicuous, which is can not be dones using Ecuclidean vectors.
+Let $\ell^A_{ij}$, labelled by $A$, be $N_0$ integer vectors annihilated by $\mA$,

+Arranging these vectors along rows yields an $N_0\times\binom{N}{2}$ matrix $L$, which we refer to as the Gale matrix.
+The GKZ toric ideal is then generated by

+where $\partial_{ij}=\frac{\partial}{\partial |x_{ij}|^2}$.
+The rows of the Gale matrix thus define invariants of the M\"obius transformation, that is, the cross ratios.
+Thus, the $\ell^A_{ij}$ are integers, and as is conspicuous from the notation, are identified with the exponents in \eq{inv}, satisfying \eq{alpha}.